modin-project/modin/docs/developer/architecture.rst

    :align: center

 Currently, each partition's memory format is a `pandas DataFrame`_.
-In the future, we will support additional in-memory formats for the backend, namely `Arrow tables`_.
+In the future, we will support additional in-memory formats, namely `Arrow tables`_.

 Index
 """""